-Pickle soup: Delicious or disgusting?
+Pickle soup: delicious or disgusting?

 Via Simplemost: A recipe for pickle soup has the internet both disgusted and delighted.

-Winter is the season of snow, snuggling by the fireplace, Santa Claus, and soup!
+Winter 'tis the season of snow, snuggling by the fireplace, Santa Claus…and soup!
 Lots and lots of hot, comforting soup.

 But if you're tired of the boring old tried and true versions like chicken noodle or cheddar broccoli, here's a new option: pickle soup.
 Yes.
 Pickle.